 Modelling is increasingly used in all aspects of drug discovery, development, and usage.
 The Master Programme in Pharmaceutical Modelling will provide you with the knowledge to design new drug molecules with optimal affinity for pharmacological targets, to understand and control how drugs are absorbed, distributed and eliminated from the human body, to design and interpret clinical drug trials, and to optimally use drugs in the population.

 Why this programme?

 The Master Programme in Pharmaceutical Modelling will provide you with theoretical and practical knowledge of the use of advanced modelling techniques in the various disciplines of drug discovery, development and usage.
 A special focus is placed on the practical application of modelling techniques, and on the communication of modelling results outside and within the discipline.
-The programme provides competences and skills needed for a career in modelling in the pharmaceutical industry, biotech companies, in government agencies or for further PhD studies.
+You will gain competences and skills needed for a career in modelling in the pharmaceutical industry, biotech companies, in government agencies or for further PhD studies.